 The area I tend to fish is to the left of the boating pool however the the right is most popular, which incidently is now a Go kart track.
 The Gynn wall can throw up surprises in terms of what species are available.
 My first ever fish here was the lesser weaver, I brought him in and was just about to grab it (was my second fishing outing ever)…an angler spotted what I was doing and saved me from a nasty sting.
 Learned a forever lesson that day, given I caught 4 more later it was a good thing to learn.

-I was there 2 weeks ago (17.6.18) and caught my first Dover sole to black lug with 2 more following it.
+I June (17.6.18) and caught my first Dover sole to black lug with 2 more following it.
 I once caught a PB red kite with a 10 foot tail, first and hopefully last one of those!
 It really can throw anything up though, I’ve seen a few stonking bass.
 Smoothhounds, thornbacks and the regular Dab, flounder, Whiting, doggies, lesser weaver even tope pups.
 Plaice in summer, Cod in winter etc. There are guys who fish it rain or shine, a good source of information regarding recent catch reports is the Angling addicts forum, check out the northwest section.
 Locals lads who fish it a lot, can be a good read too.
 Shacky puts some cracking posts on.

 Free parking is available in the side streets but it can be hard work finding an empty spot in summer.
+Hence it may work out cheaper to get a permit, certainly saves times and effort.